seal-io/docs/docs/operation/connector.md

 ![connector-create](/img/v0.4.0/quickstart/qs-add-connector-en.png)

 2. `Enable Cost Analysis` is turned on by default.
 Once enabled, you can create related views in the `Cost Management` menu on the left-hand side to view the related expense statistics.
+3. Choose `Applicable Environment Type`.
-3. Fill out the form.
+4. Fill out the form.
 After `Save` is successful, the Kubernetes connector is created.

 ![connector-create-k8s](/img/v0.4.0/opration/connector/op-conn-create-k8s-en.png)